7 tips to nail your Google Design Sprint

 Tuesday: ‘sketch fever’ is preventable

 Even though the sketches do not have to be perfect at all, we generally find many team members to be hesitant or insecure about sketching their ideas on Tuesday afternoon.
-Sometimes this grows into an extreme form of nonchalance or a complete block.
+Sometimes, this grows into an extreme form of nonchalance or a complete block.
 Along the way, we tried out different techniques to deal with this ‘sketch fever’.

 Wednesday: the magical question to make storyboarding a success

 How?
 By asking the right question.
-When deciding on the strongest solutions, constantly ask ‘what do you want to learn here?’.
+When deciding on the best solutions, constantly ask ‘what do you want to learn here?’.
 This allows you to link a research question to every design element that the team picks.
 Put a sticky note with the research questions right next to the winning solutions on the whiteboard.
 This way, everybody knows exactly why you chose to add certain elements to the prototype.
 And all of a sudden, it becomes a lot less scary.
 You visibly built something to learn, by explicitly capturing doubts and unknowns.
 Also, the by-catch is worthwhile: by collecting research questions and linking them to the storyboard, you basically wrote your test script for the test day on Friday already.

 Great concepts do not arise overnight